google/grassland/README.md

 * headers

-Of these, only `url` is required -- at least by the software: your repo may require you to add other security infomration .
+Of these, only `url` is required -- at least by the software: your repo may require you to add other security information .
 There are a few Grassland-specific fields too:

 * prefix -- a prefix added to the path coming from the CDN before it